Privacy Policy

 We process your personal data only where we have a lawful basis to do so.
 The legal bases we rely on depend on the applicable law and the nature of the processing:

 • Consent: Where you have given clear, informed, and voluntary consent to the processing of your data for specific purposes.
-You may withdraw consent at any time without affecting the lawfulness of processing carried out before withdrawal. • Contract Performance: Where processing is necessary to perform our obligations under a contract with you (e.g., delivering counseling sessions you have booked and paid for). • Legal Obligation: Where processing is necessary to comply with a legal obligation (e.g., tax reporting, responding to lawful government requests, PHIPA health record retention requirements). • Legitimate Interest: Where processing is necessary for our legitimate interests, provided those interests are not overridden by your rights and freedoms (e.g., improving our services, ensuring security). • Vital Interests: In exceptional circumstances, where processing is necessary to protect someone’s life or physical safety.
+You may withdraw consent at any time without affecting the lawfulness of processing carried out before withdrawal. • Contract Performance: Where processing is necessary to perform our obligations under a contract with you (e.g., delivering consultation sessions you have booked and paid for). • Legal Obligation: Where processing is necessary to comply with a legal obligation (e.g., tax reporting, responding to lawful government requests, and business or tax record-retention requirements). • Legitimate Interest: Where processing is necessary for our legitimate interests, provided those interests are not overridden by your rights and freedoms (e.g., improving our services, ensuring security). • Vital Interests: In exceptional circumstances, where processing is necessary to protect someone’s life or physical safety.

-For sensitive data (including mental health information), we rely exclusively on your explicit consent, obtained before processing begins.
-Under PHIPA, we process personal health information only as permitted by the Act, including with your express consent.
+For sensitive information (including personal and family matters), we rely exclusively on your explicit consent, obtained before processing begins.

 AI & Automated Processing